Trusts

 Computer desk with tea, piggy bank and family picture

-• There are different types of trust available and it may not always be clear which should be used so if you're in any doubt you should seek legal advice.
+• There are different types of trust available, and it may not always be clear which should be used so if you're in any doubt you should seek legal advice.

 • The information on this page shouldn't be taken as advice.
-Once you've put a policy in trust you can't change your mind later so you need to be really sure that it's right for you.
+Once you've put a policy in trust you can't change your mind later, so you need to be really sure that it's right for you.

-Type of trusts
+Types of trusts LV= offers

 We've provided a brief summary of each of our trust documents, and a quick way to download the deed and guide for each, which covers each in more depth.
+Other providers may offer different trust types, so please bear this in mind when researching into trusts.

 Fixed Trust